Skip to content

 Understanding the Odds

-Analysing the odds is key to making informed bets.
+Analysing the odds is key when betting in grand national.
 Horses with consistent recent performances or success in similar races are typically given lower odds.
 However, the Grand National often throws up surprises, with long shots occasionally stealing the spotlight.

 • Win Bets: Choose the horse you think will win the race outright.